Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Force BASIC key attestation
-Google now enforces the use of hardware backed key attestation on devices that has the necessary hardware (all devices that shipped with Android 8+ and even some older devices).
-Up until mid January 2021 you could work around this by changing the model props to something other than the actual device.
-This might still be necessary, and can be done with this feature of the module, but you most likely also need to trick keystore further than that.
+Google now enforces the use of hardware backed key attestation on devices that has the necessary hardware (all devices that shipped with Android 8+ and even some older devices).This can be circumvented by tricking the device into not using the hardware attestation, and it might also be needed to change the prop models (`ro.product.model`) to something other than your devices actual model.
+This feature can help with that.

 @kdrag0n over on XDA Developers have a Magsk module that will trick keystore into thinking that the hardware isn't available and this will then force basic attestation.
 You can find that module together with details on how it works here: https://forum.xda-developers.com/t/magisk-module-universal-safetynet-fix-1-1-0.4217823/

-These two things in combination might be required to pass CTS.
+The Universal SafetyNet fix not only trickes the keystore into using basic attestation, from v2.1.0 it also changes prop values that might be necessary to trick Google Play Services into letting you pass the CTS profile check, so if you're using that module you most likely will not need to use the Force BASIC key attestation feature of this module.

 If you aren't successful in passing CTS by changing the model, you could try using the Xposed (although it is recommended to use LSPosed if you want to have the best chance of passing SafetyNet) module XprivacyLua and restrict Google Play Services.
 Instructions on how to install LSPosed and XprivacyLua and how to use that module can be found with a simple web search, I won't cover that here.